 You can create animations, insets, and split screens by manipulating a clip directly in the Program Monitor and setting keyframes for the Motion effect.
 By adjusting a clip’s position and scale in the Program Monitor, you reveal clips in the tracks below it and can create interesting compositions.

 When you animate a clip’s position, a motion path represents the clip’s motion in the Program Monitor.
 Small blue boxes represent keyframed positions, dotted lines represent positions at interpolated frames, and the circular clip anchor point symbol represents a spot in the clip, its center by default, at the current frame.
 The spacing between dots indicates the speed between keyframes: wide spacing shows fast motion, while tightly spaced dots show slower motion.

-To quickly apply Motion effect changes to a sequence clip, you can click the image in the Program Monitor and begin manipulation (without first clicking the Transform icon next to the Motion effect in the Effect Controls panel).
+To quickly apply Motion effect changes to a sequence clip, you can click the image in the Program Monitor and begin manipulation.
 If you adjust the position of the image, you can further refine its movement by using the Bezier keyframes.

 When the Motion effect is selected in the Effect Controls panel, you can manipulate a clip to create an animation in the Program Monitor.
 To animate a clip in the Program Monitor, follow these steps: